-The United States has developed a national system of marine protected areas (MPAs) to advance the conservation and sustainable use of the nation's vital natural and cultural marine resources.
 The national system is described in detail in the Framework for a National System of Marine Protected Areas for the United States.

 - Natural heritage – the nation's biological communities, habitats, ecosystems, and processes and the ecological services, values and uses they provide